-Students may save their classwork, important documents, and other education-related files to their J Drive and/or OneDrive.
-The J Drive (and files saved to the J Drive) can be accessed from computers in a classroom, computer lab, the Library, and the Academic Success Center.
-OneDrive (and files saved to OneDrive) can be accessed at any time from any computer (either at CGTC or off-campus) with internet connectivity.
-Students are provided 500 MB of storage space; once the storage space has been used, students must delete files from the J Drive and/or OneDrive before additional files may be saved.
-Files stored on these CGTC-provided resources must adhere to CGTC's Acceptable Computer and Internet Use policy.
-Files that do not adhere to this policy, including personal files such as photos, songs, videos, illegal content, and anything that is not CGTCrelated, may be deleted without notice.
+Students may save their classwork, important documents, and other education-related files to their OneDrive.
+OneDrive, and files saved to OneDrive, can be accessed at any time from any computer (either at CGTC or off-campus) with internet connectivity via the Single Sign On (SSO) dashboard.
+Files stored on these CGTC-provided resources must adhere to CGTC's Acceptable Computer and Internet Use policy as outlined in the CGTC Catalog.
+Files that do not adhere to this policy, including personal files such as photos, songs, videos, illegal content, and anything that is not CGTC-related, may be deleted without notice.